Less Tragic, More Magic For Doutaz!

 Consider this a campaign to show Traci how much we love her.
 Consider it a campaign to make our dear, interesting friend a little more boring.

 Traci is fighting through the pack right now.
-Let’s pick up the panty for her!
+Let’s help get her through!

 (write up by: Allyson Crowell - aka Green Eyed Sniper)